 Joe Lyon is a highly-rated Ohio Toxic Tort Attorney and Cincinnati Myelodysplastic Syndromes Lawyer reviewing benzene exposure for plaintiffs nationwide.

-The Lyon Firm works with OSHA safety engineers and medical experts to determine the cause of a worker’s disease or cancer.
+The Lyon Firm works with Workplace Ventilation Risks and medical experts to determine the cause of a worker’s disease or cancer.

 Complications of myelodysplastic syndromes (MDS) include: